GLOBAL MARKETS-Shares jittery over U.S. stimulus, BOJ talk crops yen

 By Marc Jones

-Turbulence rattled European shares for the second day on the trot with Paris's CAC 40 shedding 1.7 percent in its weakest day since August as the pan-regional FTSEurofirst sank 1 percent.
+"It is going to be interesting to see how the market reacts to Portugal's debt exchange," said Suvi Kosonen, a fixed income analyst for Nordea in Helsinki.
+"Most of the market attention, though, is already turning to the ECB on Thursday and the U.S. non-farm payrolls in the U.S. on Friday."

-MSCI's world stock index, which tracks 45 countries, was down a more modest 0.25 percent, supported by early gains in Asia as talk of additional BOJ aid lifted Japanese stocks towards a six-year high.
+The interest in Portugal's debt swap meant Lisbon's stock market and the country's government bonds were virtually the only ones in Europe to sidestep losses.

-But there was unease about Ukraine after protests against President Viktor Yanukovich's decision to move away from Europe towards Russia.
+Ukraine also remained in focus after massive protests against President Viktor Yanukovich's decision to move away from Europe towards Russia.
+Ukrainian financial markets got hammered on Monday amid talk of a currency crisis.

-Yanukovich left Ukraine for a state visit to China on Tuesday as the cost of insuring Ukraine government debt against default jumped anew to leave it a whisker away from 2009 peak levels.
+Despite the turmoil, Yanukovich left Ukraine on Tuesday for a state visit to China.

-Euro zone debt also made ground as investors reacted well to a debt swap by Portugal aimed at getting Lisbon in shape for a possible return to borrowing markets next year.
-Portugal's bonds and stocks outperformed.
+Investors otherwise remained fixated on Federal Reserve's plans for winding down the stimulus programme that has helped drive this year's huge rally in global risk assets.

-"Portuguese bonds are actually posting a rally, reflecting the fact that after this morning's exchange, next year's funding is going to be less challenging," Luca Cazzulani, strategist at UniCredit said.
+U.S. 10-year Treasury yields, the benchmark for the world's borrowing costs, were hovering just under the high of 2.8 percent they hit on Monday after global data signalled world growth was still gathering steam.

-Investors otherwise remained fixated on Fed, whose stimulus programme has helped drive this year's global rally.
+The U.S. Institute for Supply Management's index of national factory activity rose in November to its best showing since April 2011.
+Hiring also accelerated.

-U.S. 10-year Treasury yields, the benchmark for the world's borrowing costs, backed off from Monday's high of 2.8 percent to 2.77 percent.
+Friday's nonfarm payrolls report is expected to offer more clues as to when the Fed will start reducing its monthly $85 billion bond purchases.

-Friday's nonfarm payrolls report will give the next cue for guessing when the Fed will start reducing its monthly $85 billion bond purchases.
+"A drop in the unemployment rate from 7.3 percent to 7.0 percent would fan tapering fears, preventing U.S. Treasuries from reversing course even on a lacklustre 150k NFP," Societe Generale said in a note.

-"A drop in the unemployment rate from 7.3 percent to 7.0 percent would fan tapering fears, preventing U.S. Treasuries from reversing course even on a lacklustre 150,000 nonfarm payrolls," Societe Generale said in a note.
+With the U.S. Treasury yields moving higher, so did the appeal of the dollar.
+It hit a six-month high of 103.38 yen and sat just short of a 4 1/2-year high reached in May.
+The yen was also weighed down by the speculation that the Bank of Japan may expand its already massive stimulus.

 AUSSIE DOLLAR DOWN